makingdevices/StopWatch/README.md

 Instructions of use:

+- Pressing "Start" will start the StopWatch.
-- Pressing "+" or "-" will increase/decrease the count.
+- Pressing "Pause" will stop the StopWatch.
-- Long press "+" : Sound Event -> Activate/Deactivate buzzer sounds.
+- Long press "Start" : it will change the display mode.
-- Long press "-" : Reset event -> Reset the count.
+- Long press "Stop" : It will reset the time to 0.
-- 60s without pressing any button: Deep Sleep Mode -> Display off.
+- 60s without pressing any button: Save Energy Mode -> Display off.
+It will still count the time.
-- Any button pulsation will exit Deep Sleep Mode.
+- 10s without pressing any button in pause mode: Deep Sleep Mode -> Display off.
+Not counting

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Count up/down and show it on screen
+- [x] Stopwatch and show it on screen
-- [x] enable/disable sound when pressing buttons
+- [] enable/disable sound when pressing buttons
 - [x] Low Power Consumption
     - [x] Lower the frequency of the microcontroller at minimum
     - [x] Enter deep sleep mode automatically
+    - [x] Save energy mode while still working: Display off

-See the [open issues](https://github.com/makingdevices/Bytes-Counter/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/makingdevices/StopWatch/issues) for a full list of proposed features (and known issues).

-State: Project <b>FINISHED</b> - 01/08/2022
+State: Project <b>FINISHED</b> - 15/08/2022

 <p align="right">(<a href="#readme-top">back to top</a>)</p>